Timeline: July – December 2024

 Type: Generative AI Chatbot

 MATCH was developed in collaboration with Northeastern’s Burnes Center for Social Change AI for Impact co-op and the Massachusetts Executive Office of Education.
-As a product designer and developer, I worked alongside another Northeastern student in the co-op to refine the platform’s experience, ensuring students could navigate it seamlessly.
 My role and responsibilities spanned:

 To design a solution that truly met student needs, I conducted in-depth research: